-- Design Pattern and Code Refactoring: The two problems above may not be complex and can be solved in a short time, but the solution wasn’t the primary purpose rather it was introducing new concepts and practices to them.
-To make sure this purpose was achieved, I was performing multiple code review sessions during each iteration and suggesting enhancement at each time.
-This process elongated the time for each iteration, but it was worth.
+- Design Pattern and Code Refactoring: The two problems above may not be complex and can be solved quickly, but the solution wasn’t the primary purpose rather, it was introducing new concepts and practices to them.
+To ensure this purpose was achieved, I performed multiple code review sessions during each iteration and suggested enhancement at each time.
+This process elongated the time for each iteration, but it was worth it.
 Some of the concepts I focused on were:

 - Test coverage